Batson venous plexus

-Batson venous plexus (Batson veins) is a network of veins with no valves that connect deep pelvic veins draining the bladder, prostate and rectum to the internal vertebral venous plexus 1.
-These veins are important because they are believed to provide a route for spread of pelvic cancer metastases or infections to the spine 2.
+Batson venous plexus, also known as Batson veins, are a network of paravertebral veins with no valves that connect thoracic vessels and deep pelvic veins draining the bladder, prostate, and rectum to the internal vertebral venous plexus 1.
+These veins are important because they are believed to provide a route for spread of cancer metastases or infections to the spine 2.

 History and etymology

-The plexus is named after the anatomist Oscar Vivian Batson, who first described it in 1940.
+The plexus is named after the American surgeon and anatomist Oscar Vivian Batson (1894-1979) , who first described it in 1940 3.

 - 1. Wiltse LL, Fonseca AS, Amster J et-al. Relationship of the dura, Hofmann's ligaments, Batson's plexus, and a fibrovascular membrane lying on the posterior surface of the vertebral bodies and attaching to the deep layer of the posterior longitudinal ligament.
 An anatomical, radiologic, and clinical study.
 Spine.
 1993;18 (8): 1030-43.
 Pubmed citation